-- 1 Select the lot number as follows: - To read the lot number from the test strip vial via barcode scanner, press and release (mm).
-Follow the instructions for scanning IDs (see note below). - To use the preselected lot number displayed by the meter, touch to confirm. - To use a different lot number than the one displayed, touch to display a list of stored lot numbers.
-Select the desired lot number from the list. - 2 Touch 🕑 to confirm the selected test strip lot number.
+- 1 Select the lot number as follows: - To read the lot number from the test strip vial via barcode scanner, press and release \\\\\\.
+Follow the instructions for scanning IDs (see note below). - If you want to use the preselected lot number displayed by the meter, touch 🗸 to confirm. - To use a different lot number than the one displayed, touch x to display a list of stored lot numbers.
+Select the desired lot number from the list.